 Jan Hendrik Scheltema Dutch-Australian Painter (1861-1941)

-Compiled by Paul Budde, in consultation with Peter Reynders.
-Two Dutchmen, both now passed way, members of the same extended family, yet three generations apart, made a noticeable contribution to Australian culture, by just going about their business.
-The artist Jan Hendrik Scheltema by migrating here in the 19th century,
+Two Dutchmen, both passed way, members of the same extended family, yet three generations apart, made a noticeable contribution to Australian culture, by just going about their business.
+The artist Jan Hendrik Scheltema migrated here in the 19th century, and the other was his great-nephew Cas Jeekel, who just visited

 Read More »